Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 With the Affordable Care Act now on the political chopping block, California has a lot to lose.

-But Covered California's executive director, Peter Lee, says he's planning on a different scenario.
+But Covered California's executive director, Peter Lee, says he is planning for a different scenario.
 He hopes to position California as a leader in a new model for health coverage nationwide.

 "I do think that we have a number of the ingredients of what can make the individual market work," Lee says.
 "And we want to take those lessons to members of Congress and to policy leaders."

-In particular, Lee believes California's market-based approach is one that would be, "in sync, philosophically, with many of the things I hear from Republican and Democratic members of Congress and the Trump administration."
+In particular, Lee believes California's market-based approach is one that would be "in sync, philosophically, with many of the things I hear from Republican and Democratic members of Congress and the Trump administration."

 "We have about 1.4 million Californians shopping in our marketplace picking private plans with the leg up of federal tax credits that make health care affordable to 90 percent of them," Lee says.